coolguy284/node-hash-backup/README.md

     --name <name> (required): The name of the backup.
     --ignore-symlinks <value> (default false): If true, symlinks will be ignored (not implemented yet).
 If false, symlinks will be copied over as regular files (and the modtime of the destination file will be used).
     --in-memory <value> (default true): Read file into memory and store hash and compressed forms into memory.
 Minimizes hard drive reads/writes.
 Turn off for files too large to fit in memory (not implemented yet).
-    --check-duplicate-hash (default true): If true, check for whether files are truly equal if their hashes are (false not implemented yet, true will error if hashes match as duplicate hash handling not implemented yet).
+    --check-duplicate-hashes (default true): If true, check for whether files are truly equal if their hashes are (false not implemented yet, true will error if hashes match as duplicate hash handling not implemented yet).

 Command `restore`:
   Restores a folder from the hash backup.